 HubSpot Meeting Scheduler is ideal for teams already using HubSpot’s ecosystem, while Calendly is better suited for those seeking a standalone scheduling tool.

-HubSpot Meeting Scheduler Pricing:
+HubSpot Meeting Scheduler pricing

-Free: Available with HubSpot’s free CRM.
+Free: Available with all HubSpot’s Sales Hub plans, including the free version.

 Use HubSpot Meeting Scheduler if:

-• You need a scheduling tool that integrates flawlessly with Hubspot’s CRM to manage sales or customer interactions.
+• You need a scheduling tool that integrates flawlessly with HubSpot’s CRM to manage sales or customer interactions.

 • You’re already using or planning to use HubSpot for marketing, sales, or service.